NativeScript/docs-v7/ui/placeholder.md

 # Placeholder

 The Placeholder allows you to add any native widget to your application.
 To do that, you need to put a Placeholder somewhere in the UI hierarchy and then create and configure the native widget that you want to appear there.
-Finally, pass your native widget to the event arguments of the **creatingView** event.
+Finally, pass your native widget to the event argum ents of the **creatingView** event.

 ## main-page.xml